 According to their website, their “Independent Driver-Providers (IDPs) meet strict healthcare standards and participate in ADA education, CPR certification, and HIPAA, Sensitivity, and Medical Needs training.
 They undergo drug testing and multi-level background checks to ensure safety and the highest level of quality.”

-Contact your loved one’s insurance provider to see if Veyo is an option for your situation.
+Contact your loved one’s insurance provider to see if Veyo is an option for your situation. - ITN America.

 ITN America is a national transport network for seniors.
 It isn’t available in every county in California, but if it’s in your area, it’s a great option for transport and worth a mention.

 The difference with ITN America and the other options on this list is that they will help your loved one get into and out of their destination, should they need help.
-It’s an “arm-through-arm, door-through-door service” helping your loved one feel supported by their transportation options, even if they need a little extra assistance.
+It’s an “arm-through-arm, door-through-door service” helping your loved one feel supported by their transportation options, even if they need a little extra assistance. - Local churches or nonprofits.

 This interactive map provides some volunteer organizations and transportation resources within California (and the rest of the country).
 This list is helpful, but it is by no means exhaustive.
 There are likely additional local services that are available for you if you know where to look.

-To find some of these volunteer services in your area, consider joining a local in-person or online support group, a local Facebook group for caregivers, or asking your loved one’s care team (doctors and nurses) for recommendations.
+To find some of these volunteer services in your area, consider joining a local in-person or online support group, a local Facebook group for caregivers, or asking your loved one’s care team (doctors and nurses) for recommendations. - Call 211 or check the Rides in Sight Database.

 The 211 phone number is available nationwide for callers to get information and referrals for health and social services in their community.
 This includes transport for the elderly and may offer some new ideas for how and where to find help in your community.